Mass Hierarchy of Z(2) Monopoles: Discussion on Duality

+Note that the fact that higher index monopoles in $su(4)$ all lie in the trivial sector implies fermion number would be violated during decay.
+To resolve this, we believe a model fulfilling this $\mathbb{Z}_2$ duality hypothesis should support $\mathbb{Z}_2$ monopoles of higher odd index.
+Table IV in \cite{Lorente1972}, suggests examining embeddings in $su(12)$ of indices 1, 35 and 165 as possible candidates.
+Secondly, fermion masses are orders of magnitude apart, while $\mathbb{Z}_2$ monopoles in $su(4)$ have comparatively similar masses, as seen in Table \ref{results}.
+This further motivates the investigation of $\mathbb{Z}_2$ monopoles in larger gauge groups.

-Having this in mind, we contemplate the possibility that for some other model, with a larger gauge group, symmetry break and scalar representation, might explain the generations of fermions in the Standard Model.
-Properties such as their mass hierarchy or maybe even the Koide formula \cite{Koide}, might be given an explanation via $\mathbb{Z}_n$ soliton particles in some appropriate dual theory.
-The particle content of such theory would be organized into a hierarchy analogous to the one described in this work.
+Having these comments in mind, we propose that some model with a large non-Abelian unbroken subgroup satisfying $\pi_2(G/G_0)=\mathbb{Z}_n$ might offer a dual description of fermion generations in the Standard Model.
+Properties such as their mass hierarchy and perhaps even the Koide formula \cite{Koide}, would be justified by $\mathbb{Z}_n$ soliton particles in a dual theory whose particle content would be organized into a hierarchy like the one described here.